-You're sitting in a private virtual room – where some of the world’s best trading analysts are delivering trade recommendations to you in real-time.
+You're sitting in a private virtual room… where some of the world’s best trading analysts are delivering trade recommendations directly to YOU, in real-time.

 No delays.
 No guessing.
-And NO WORK on your part.
+And NO research is needed on your part.

-And the moment we identify a high-probability, triple-digit setup – you're notified within seconds.
+And the moment we identify a high-probability, triple-digit trade – you're notified within seconds.

-Pure real-time trading intelligence delivered directly to you, no matter where you are… or what you’re doing.
+Pure real-time trading intelligence delivered directly to you… no matter where you are… or what you’re doing.

 In fact, over the last five years, we've built something that Wall Street firms would kill for…

-A 75%-win rate with over 3,00 winning trades.
+…A 75%-win rate with over 3,000 winning trades.
 [Show]

-Now let’s compare this to Renaissance Technologies' – Wall Street’s top performing hedge fund.
+For instance, lets compare this to Renaissance Technologies' – Wall Street’s top performing fund.

-One of their executives admitted that they win only 50.75% of their trades – which is barely better than a coin flip.
+One of their executives admitted that they only win 50.75% of their trades… barely better than a coin flip.

+So…

-So, for them to profit they have to execute over 50 MILLION trades per year…
+For them to profit they typically make over 50 MILLION trades per year…

-Just to turn that razor-thin profit margin into billions of dollars!
+Just to turn their razor-thin profit margin into billions of dollars!

-But our strategy?
+But with our strategies?
+Our systems…

-It’s based on a MUCH higher win rate, with fewer trades, resulting in smarter (and BIGGER) profits!
+We have a MUCH higher win rate, with fewer trades, resulting in smarter (and BIGGER) profits!